- Print

 For other initiatives, like marketing, campaigns might represent the larger units of work during a quarterly cadence, which is then broken down into monthly and weekly cadences.

-Next Up: Setting Up Cadences
+Next Up: How to Set up Cadences